 There are many different types of hair loss, some of which may be related to stress, such as trichotillomania, telogen effluvium and alopecia areata.
-Hair loss itself can be a distressing experience, so if you’re experiencing stress related hair loss, it’s important to try to break the cycle to help you recover.
+Hair loss itself can be a distressing experience, so if you’re experiencing stress-related hair loss, it’s important to try to break the cycle to help you recover.
 Here we discuss three types of stress-related hair loss, what you can do to reduce your stress levels and some hair loss tips.

 Trichotillomania is a mental disorder in which an individual feels the compulsion to pull out their own hair - usually from the scalp, eyebrows or eyelashes.
 It is quite a common condition with 1-2% of adults suffering from trichotillomania.
 People with trichotillomania, sometimes use hair pulling as a way to deal with negative emotions such as stress, frustration or loneliness.
-Behavioural therapy can lead to a full recovery, and is sometimes combined with medications.
+Behavioural therapy can lead to a full recovery and is sometimes combined with medications.
 The hair should begin to regrow in time, although some hair follicles may have been damaged, so hair may grow back grey or thinner than normal in some cases.

 Telogen effluvium is another form of hair loss.
-In telogen effluvium, the amount of hairs lost each day increases and the amount of new hairs that grow decreases resulting in a thinning of the hair.
+In telogen effluvium, the number of hairs lost each day increases and the number of new hairs that grow decreases resulting in a thinning of the hair.
 This condition usually occurs a few months after a trigger event.
 Common triggers include childbirth, trauma, illness and stressful life events, such as a death in the family.
 Telogen effluvium usually resolves without treatment being required, but it can take several months for the hair to return to normal.

 The exact cause of alopecia areata is not yet known, but it is thought to occur when the body’s immune system attacks the hair follicles.
 This inflammation may be triggered by stressful events, although alopecia areata is also found in people who have not experienced any significant recent stress.
 People with mild alopecia areata may experience some hair regrowth, but in more severe cases, the hair loss can be permanent.
 Some treatments, such as steroids and immunosuppressants may be given to help the hair follicles recover.